 – World Health Organisation

-and here’s what the Institute of Mental Health (IMH), Singapore has to say about health:
+and here’s what the Institute of Mental Health (IMH), Singapore, corroborating WHO’s stance, has to say about health:

 “There is no health without mental health.”

 The importance of our mental wellness cannot be overemphasized.
 It is prudent for us all to realize the pivotal role our mental health plays in our overall health.
 In fact, mental distresses such as stress, anxiety, chronic anger, phobia, and depression has been scientifically proven to correlate to chronic physical illnesses.
 These ailments are also known as psychosomatic disorders.

 Disease is to the body as dis-ease is to the mind.

 Knowing what we know now.
 It is important to take charge of your mental health and to seek professional treatment early.
 It is equally crucial to recognize when your loved one needs help from a qualified therapist.